The Marquis' Kiss, Book 3 in The Marvelous Munroes Series

 Thomas, Marquis DeGuis, is still smarting from two disastrous courtships, but his own secret drives him to marry quickly.
 Why not try the Original Miss Munroe?
 From her ideal of living in the moment to her active role in helping the poor, Margaret challenges him.
 Could a kiss be all it takes to win a bride who is truly one of a kind?

-Book 3 in The Marvelous Munroes series, sequel to Catch of the Season, this sweet, clean traditional Regency romance was originally published by Zebra Regency.
+Book 3 in The Marvelous Munroes series, sequel to The Rogue Next Door, this sweet, clean traditional Regency romance was originally published by Zebra Regency.
 The Marvelous Munroes: what could be more marvelous than falling in love?

 "Regina Scott delivers another winning romance.
 Her fans will be thrilled by this latest release, and so will you!" -- Affaire de Coeur